bradallenfisher/dmd-course-materials/projects/narrative_project_social_design_option.md

 1. Now that you've produced a hypertext story, it's time to leave feedback for your classmates.
 Review three of your classmates' work and write a response that includes the following:
   - What did you notice?
+  - Where elements of dramatic plot evident?
+  - Was the story about a positive future?
+How do you know?
-  - What were some themes that emerged?
+  - What themes emerged in the story?

 ## Citation
 **Adapted from:** THINK CRITICALLY - ACT CREATIVELY: HARNESSING THE POWER OF FICTION FOR SOCIAL GOOD.
 Accessed on October 10, 2016. http://byanymedia.org/works/mapp/activity-1?path=activities